scribe-security/docs/docs/integrating-scribe/ci-integrations/github/action-slsa.md

 <details>
   <summary>  Private registry image </summary>

-Create SBOM for image hosted by a private registry.
+Create SLSA for image hosted by a private registry.

 > `DOCKER_CONFIG` environment will allow the containerized action to access the private registry.